ulfschneider/ulfschneider.github.io/_pages/offline.md

 <p id="we-are-offline"></p>

 <script>

-const CACHE_PREFIX = 'ulf-codes'; //!!!!this prefix needs to be the same as what is used in the service worker!!!! const URLS_TO_IGNORE = [/\/offline\/$/, /\.xml\/$/]; //!!!! the offline ignore pattern needs to be in sync with what is used in the service worker !!!
+const URLS_TO_IGNORE = [/\/offline\/$/, /\.xml\/$/]; //!!!! the offline ignore pattern needs to be in sync with what is used in the service worker !!!

 const WE_ARE_OFFLINE_ID = 'we-are-offline';